caiasprojects/LeetcodeEvaluationMetric/README.md

 The final results will be stored in `res/eval100_results.csv`.

 ## Conclusion
 This pipeline automates the evaluation of LLMs on coding problems.
-You can modify model parameters, temperatures, or prompts to optimize performance.
+You can modify model parameters or prompts to optimize performance.